 What are your professional interests/specialities?

-Tell us, where are you from and how did you get to be an Occupational Therapist in the Pilbara region?
+Tell us, where are you from and how did you get to be in Newman in the Pilbara region?

 What do you love about the Pilbara?

-Did you always want to be an Occupational Therapist?
+Did you always want to be a GP?
 Why?

 What are your passions?